11 Signs of Having High Self-Awareness That Set You Apart From Others

 High self-awareness also improves your relationships by reducing projection, defensiveness, and emotional misinterpretation.
 When you understand your triggers and patterns, you communicate your needs clearly, respond rather than react, and take responsibility for your emotional experience.

-Most relationship conflict begins not with behavior but with the wrong interpretation.
+Most relationship conflict begins not with behaviour but with the wrong interpretation.
 Someone forgets something important.
 You interpret it as a lack of care.
 That interpretation creates hurt.
 Later, the hurt becomes withdrawal or anger.
 The other person also reacts defensively.

 When you have high self-awareness, you pause and question your interpretation.
 You ask directly instead of assuming.
 That shift prevents emotional escalation.